IndayJoy/Self-Care-Application/README.md

 ## Overview
 ![Picture2](https://user-images.githubusercontent.com/109730772/180193341-7a9398e3-2507-438c-a583-ae621d8c73c1.png)

-Our Aplication practice of individuals looking after their own health, maintaining a regular daily routine, spending time in nature, doing a hobby you enjoy, and expressing gratitude.
+Our Aplication practice of individuals looking after themselves, maintaining a regular daily routine, spending your time the way want, doing a hobby you enjoy, and expressing gratitude.
 Self-care can look different for everyone, but to count as self-care, the behavior should promote health and happiness for you.

 # Requirements
 * Android Lolipop and up